Founder and The Seated Gun

 Several visits later and after Geoff beating the “ambush” syndrome out of me, I was back addicted to shooting.
 As my wife carried on with her lessons, we would spend most weekends at the clay ground, shooting everything they had to offer, allowing her to practice and me to perfect my newfound finesse.
 It was on one such visit that I said to my wife that although I enjoyed clays, I quite fancied doing a full driven game day.
 With which she responded, “why not?”
 She quickly picked up on the fact that it was clear I wanted to go but I was unsure how it would work in the chair.
 It was only after she said “don’t worry about the chair, let your shooting do the talking” that it simply confirmed to me, yes why not!

 I have enjoyed numerous seasons now and haven’t looked back.
 Over the years I’ve been privileged to shoot at some of the UK’s top shooting estates.
+We have filmed days reviewing these fantastic shooting estates and offering mobility awareness.
 I’ve met some great fellow guns, embarrassed a few guns by being a better shot than them despite being sat down and generally had a hell of a time!